ammarkero/rest-api-assessment/README.md

 ```

 ## Useful Resources
-- Download (pick one) and import SQL Dump into your database.
+- Locate (and pick one) and import SQL Dump into your database.

 ```
 root